MicrosoftDocs/entra-docs/docs/identity/saas-apps/zenvoices-imap-tutorial.md

 ### Assign the Microsoft Entra test user

-In this section, you'll enable B.Simon to use single sign-on by granting access to Zenvoices IMAP.
+In this section, you enable B.Simon to use single sign-on by granting access to Zenvoices IMAP.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Zenvoices IMAP**.